foundersandcoders/our-site-v1-DEFUNCT/_harp/academy/_faq.md

 **How much does it cost?**
 There are no fees.

-**Will I be paid for the projects?**
-If we execute a successful business development plan together, then yes, you can expect to receive modest remuneration from your clients.
-We aim for around £50/day in the second half of the programme.

-**Do you get paid for the projects?**
-We make no money from student projects.
-All payments recieved from clients go to the students after completion of each project.

 **How are you supporting yourselves?**
-By working on freelance projects and delivering commercial training programmes.
+By working on freelance projects.
 None of us is paid for teaching or mentoring on the programme.

 **If this programme is so good, why are you offering it for free?**
 We are trying to build a community and we do not think we can do that by charging an entry fee.

 **How can I give something back?**
-After the 16-week programme is finished, you can help us by joining the *Founders & Coders* co-operative, by mentoring on the programme, by finding projects for us to work on, and by continuing to work on projects with us.
+After the 16-week programme is finished, help us deliver the programme to our next cohort of students.

+**Can I become a part of Founders & Coders?**
+We are a freelance co-operative.
+While you are studying with us, you are treated as a non-paying member of the co-operative.
+After you have completed the 16-week training programme, you may, if you wish, join us as a full fee-paying member.